hpgrahsl/kryptonite-for-kafka/README.md

 In order to deploy the UDFs **put the jar into your _'ksql extension directory'_** that is configured to be scanned during bootstrap of the ksqlDB server process(es).

 After that, start using the UDFs, namely `K4KENCRYPT` and `K4KDECRYPT`, to selectively encrypt and decrypt column values in ksqlDB rows of `TABLES` and `STREAMS` respectively. **Read here about the configuration options and how to [apply the UDFs](ksqldb-udfs-kryptonite/README.md) based on simple examples.**

+##### Flink UDFs

+Starting with Kryptonite for Kafka 0.5.0, the pre-built Flink UDFs can be downloaded directly from the [release pages](https://github.com/hpgrahsl/kryptonite-for-kafka/releases).

+In order to deploy the UDFs **put the jar into the _'flink libraries directory'_** that is configured to be scanned during bootstrap of your Flink cluster.

+After that, start using the available UDFs, namely `K4K_ENCRYPT, K4K_ENCRYPT_ARRAY, K4K_ENCRYPT_MAP` and `K4K_DECRYPT, K4K_DECRYPT_ARRAY, K4K_DECRYPT_MAP`, to selectively encrypt and decrypt column values in your Flink `TABLE` rows. **Read here about the configuration options and how to [apply the UDFs](flink-udfs-kryptonite/README.md) based on simple examples.**

 ##### Quarkus Funqy HTTP API service